 Pharmacologic administration is frequently used to aid resident’s inappropriate behaviors.
 Yet a number of studies have been completed on nonpharmacological approaches to reduce depression/anxiety.
 One of these approaches is music therapy.
 Listening to music is a easing method that can help reduce anxiety levels in cognitive impaired residents.
 Music is a cost-effective, relaxed innovative intervention that can effortlessly be modified into many resident settings.
-The outcome for resident is an increased incident of depression and anxiety as evidenced by indicators such as corporation in tasks of daily living, smiling, and rating on depression scale in addition to a decrease in pharmacological interventions resulting in less side effects and secondary complications such as constipation, over-sedation, and possible increased agitation.
+The outcome for resident is an decreased incidence of depression and anxiety as evidenced by indicators such as corporation in tasks of daily living, smiling, and rating on depression scale in addition to a decrease in pharmacological interventions resulting in less side effects and secondary complications such as constipation, over-sedation, and possible increased agitation

 Theoretical Framework